-If you have questions or comments about CML policies, please contact CML Legislative Advocacy Manager Meghan Dollar at mdollar@cml.org, 303-831-6411, or 866-578-8175.
+If you have questions or comments about CML policies, please contact CML Legislative Advocacy Manager Heather Stauffer at hstauffer@cml.org, 303-831-6411, or 866-578-8175.

-CML POLICY STATEMENT
+CML 2024-2025 POLICY STATEMENT

 LOCAL CONTROL AND MUNICIPAL HOME RULE

 In order to consider local conditions and address local requirements, community issues and needs should be addressed locally.
 State and federal government interference can undermine home rule and local control.
 Therefore, the League: